remidinishanth/distributed_systems/bittorrent/bittorrent.md

 ## Peer-To-Peer (P2P) Networks for File-Sharing

+In this model, files are distributed among the peers themselves, without relying on a central sever.
+Each peer acts as both a consumer and a contributor.
+They can download and upload files to other peers within the network.

 Compared to the more common server-client solution, a peer-to-peer approach has several advantages including increased robustness and resource providing, such as bandwidth, storage space and computing power, by peers.